Competition in the Australian Financial System

 This draft report was released on 7 February 2018.

-You are invited to examine the draft report and to make written submissions by 20 March 2018.
+You were invited to examine the draft report and to make written submissions by 20 March 2018.

 The final report is expected to be handed to the Australian Government by 1 July 2018.